About Us

 6. Gender Equity and Inclusion:

-To achieve at least 50% representation of women across student enrolment and leadership positions by 2028, with tailored support for the Karamojong and Ateker as a marginalized people in Uganda.
+To achieve at least 50% representation of women across student enrolment and leadership positions by 2028, with tailored support for the Karamojong and Ateker as a marginalised people in Uganda.

 7. Sustainable Campus Development: